Akio-42/Voron/mods/adxl_mount/README.md

 ## Improvement
 Added a cable strain-relief
 ## Description
 I really liked the adxl mount posted in the voronuser_mods channel by 3DP MAMSIH.
 Thanks to Th3FalleN it was modified to have  heat-set inserts.
-It is definitely one of the really nice looking adxl mounts.
 I added the possibility to fix the cable to the mount, so it does not need to hang directly from the adxl pin headers.

 ## Pictures
 ![Adxl mount](img/adxl_img_0.jpg)